 With an increase from wireless technology and connected devices, the FDA finds itself in a place where it has to evaluate the threat level from attacks and the number of devices targeted; for example, a whole network of computers at a hospital.

 The agency recommends for manufacturers of common devices to be aware of the risk involved with their product and take the proper precautions in order to prevent any type of hacking.
 This can be in the way of an update to their device, which isn’t typically reviewed before products are released and received FDA approval.

 According to a report from Deloitte, medical devices have gotten more sophisticated, with network capabilities and complicated software.
-This has opened the door to sophisticated hacking tactics, which the medical world hasn’t dealt with directly before.
+This has opened the door to sophisticated hacking tactics, which the medical world hasn’t directly dealt with before.

-“Information technology, compliance, and risk executives in healthcare organizations will need to be able to anticipate and address present and future medical device security risks to safeguard patient safety and protected health information,” the report states.
+“Information technology, compliance, and risk executives in healthcare organizations will need to be able to anticipate and address present and future medical device security risks to safeguard patient safety and protected health information,” the report said.

 Communications of the ACM report on security with medical devices explained the industry must approach this issue with the guidelines put forth by the FDA by subscribing to these principles: Identity, Protect, Detect, Respond and Recover.

 A number of recommendations on the issue is for the organizations to take it seriously and be on the lookout for their potential customers and patients.
 All of this to prevent what IoT For All called the nightmare scenario: death by hacking.

 The report noted, “cybersecurity makes up only 4 percent of [75 percent of providers] overall IT budget, device manufacturers are embedding safeguards to mitigates the effects of device hacks.”